sangjin-park/async_deep_reinforce/README.md

     $ git clone https://github.com/Itsukara/async_deep_reinforce.git
     $ cd async_deep_reinforce
     $ mv checkpoints checkpoints.old
+    $ ./run-option-gym montezuma-c-max-greedy-rar025

 When program requests input, just hit Enter or input "y" or "yes" and hit Enter.
 But as for Anaconda, you have to input "q" when License and "--More--" is displayed.

+I built the environment using my scripts on Ubuntu 14.04LTS 64bit in Google Cloud Platform, Amazon EC2 and Microsoft Azure.

 ## How to run